Pfizer pill becomes 1st authorized home COVID treatment in the US

 The FDA based its decision on company results from a 2,250-patient trial that showed the pill cut hospitalizations and deaths by 89% when given to people with mild-to-moderate COVID-19 within three days of symptoms.
 Less than 1% of patients taking the drug were hospitalized and none died at the end of the 30-day study period, compared with 6.5% of patients hospitalized in the group getting a dummy pill, which included nine deaths.

-Pfizer’s drug is part of a decades-old family of antiviral drugs known as protease inhibitors, which revolutionized the treatment of HIV and hepatitis C. The drugs block a key enzyme that viruses need in order to multiply in the human body.
+Pfizer’s drug is part of a decades-old family of antiviral drugs known as protease inhibitors, which revolutionized the treatment of HIV and hepatitis C. The drugs block a key enzyme which viruses need to multiply in the human body.

 The U.S. will pay about $500 for each course of Pfizer’s treatment, which consists of three pills taken twice a day for five days.
 Two of the pills are Paxlovid and the third is a different antiviral that helps boost levels of the main drug in the body.